Categories

 Mad Church Disease

 Written in 2006, this small 80 page book by Buff Scott, Jr. is easy to read and highly recommended.
 If you’ve visited my Resources page, you can see all the books I’ve read over the last couple of years.
 This book has a passion that most of the others lack.
 There are only a few copies left in print.
 They can be purchased by going to Jon Zen’s website.
 In the search menu type “Buff” and his book will come up.
 It’s only $4.00.
+You can also download a free PDF version of this book by going here.

 When Moses’ descent from the Mountain of God was delayed, the children of Israel built an idol in the form of a golden calf and bowed down to it, thus corrupting themselves (Exodus 32:1-8).
 If the implication of the above caption carries any validity, the Christian community can be charged with idolatry, for she has built for herself “golden calves” in the likes of church edifices while Jesus’ descent from heaven is being delayed.